 Sharing and embedding

-How to add color or material to the object
+How to add or change the material:

-- Select object.
+- First, select an object.

-- In the right panel go to Library icon to select a pre-defined material from the Material Library.
+- In the right panel go to the Library icon to select a pre-defined material from the Material Library.

 Basic Materials Settings

 You can set the color using standard methods: select a color from the palette, insert a color code, or use the dropper.
 The HEX and RGB color models are available.

 There are different color modes - solid color or gradient.
 And you can also use textures (

 lottie) instead of colors and import images directly from Figma:

 Roughness controls how matte or glossy the material will be.

 0 — maximum glossy 100 — maximum matt